Modeling Long Cycles: A model for long cycles

 The localization parameter $d$ controls the length of the cycle, where long cycles correspond to values of $d$ near zero, while $c$ controls its persistence.
 Under Assumption \ref{a:roots}, the expected period as a fraction of the sample size is given by

-With this parametrization, the length of the cycle as a fraction of the sample size is independent of the sample size, and resulting asymptotic approximations preserve the cyclical properties of the process in the limit.
+With this parameterization, the length of the cycle as a fraction of the sample size is independent of the sample size, and the resulting asymptotic approximations preserve the cyclical properties of the process.

-While a process may have a cyclical factor in its impulse response coefficients, it may not have visible cyclical oscillations when the dampening effect of $r^j$ in \eqref{eq:MA_DGP_complex} is too strong.
+A process with a cyclical factor in its impulse response coefficients may not have visible cyclical oscillations when the damping effect of $r^j$ in \eqref{eq:MA_DGP_complex} is too strong.
 An alternative but related measure of the periodicity of a process can be constructed from its spectral properties \citep[see e.g.][]{kaiser2001measuring}.
-The advantage of this measure is that it takes into account the persistence properties unlike that based solely on the argument $\theta_n$ of the complex roots.
+The advantage of this measure is that it also takes into account the persistence properties, unlike those based solely on the argument $\theta_n$ of the complex roots.
+Let $\omega^*_n$ denote the frequency that maximizes the spectral density of the process in \eqref{eq:DGP_n}.
+As in \citet{sargent1987macroeconomic},